Tel No 01454 321511

 Financial Planning or Advice

-Although the terms are familiar, there is a big difference between the types of service your Financial Planner will provide, compared to the work a financial adviser will carry out for you.
+Although the terms are familiar, there is a big difference between the types of service your Financial Planner will provide and the work a financial adviser will do for you.

 Financial Advice

 Financial Advice relates to the specific task that your planner or advisor will carry out for you.
-Types of tasks might include providing Investment Advice, arranging an Individual Savings Account or your pension.
-It addresses the specific needs you have now, not looking into the future.
-This type of advice can be provided by an independent financial adviser or a restricted adviser.
+Some tasks might include providing investment advice and arranging an individual savings account or pension.
+It addresses your specific needs, not looking into the future.
+An independent or restricted financial adviser can provide this type of advice.
 Restricted advisers can recommend one or a limited number of product providers.
 Banks and Building Societies usually offer restricted advice.

 Financial Planning

-Financial Planning addresses your long term objectives, dreams hopes and desires for the future, and how you can achieve this.
-A good financial planner will help you develop a long term financial plan that is continually reviewed and adjusted according to your change in circumstances.
-The plan should show you what you need to do, to make sure your dreams and wishes come true.
+Financial Planning addresses your long-term objectives, hopes, and desires for the future and how you can achieve them.
+A good financial planner will help you develop a long-term financial plan that is continually reviewed and adjusted according to your changing circumstances.
+The plan should show you what you need to do to make sure your dreams and wishes come true.

-Any long term financial plan should also include an analysis of your income and expenditure (not just now but in the future), your assets and liabilities, your thoughts and feeling about investing as well as your short medium and long term objectives.
+Any long-term financial plan should also include an analysis of your income and expenditures (not just now but in the future), your assets and liabilities, your thoughts and feelings about investing, and your short-, medium-, and long-term objectives.

-A good financial planner should show you how to reduce risk.
-Whether to yourself, your family, your assets (for example investments, pensions, business and property.
+A good financial planner should show you how to reduce risk, whether to yourself, your family, or your assets (for example, investments, pensions, businesses, and property).

 Addressing issues such as never running out of money and maintaining your standard of living in retirement.
 A cautious and prudent approach to managing your money is at the heart of any good financial plan.